spm/spm-docs/docs/tutorials/faces/categorical.md

 Including these regressors in the design matrix means these effects cannot be falsely attributed to neuronal activity.</figcaption>
 </figure>

+[^1]: Unlike previous analyses of these data in SPM99 and SPM2, we will
+    not bother with extra event-types for the (rare) error trials.

+[^2]: It is also possible to enter information about all of the
+    conditions in one go.
+This requires much less button pressing and can be implemented by highlighting the "Multiple conditions" option and then selecting the `all-conditions.mat` file, which is also provided on the webpage.

+[^3]: It is also possible to enter regressors one by one by highlighting
+    "Regressors" and selecting "New Regressor" for each one.
+Here, we benefit from the fact that the realignment stage produced a text file with the correct number of rows (351) and columns (6) for SPM to add 6 regressors to model (linear) rigid-body movement effects.

+[^4]: The order of naming these factors is important - the factor to be
+    specified first is the one that "changes slowest" ie. as we go through the list of conditions N1, N2, F1, F2 the factor "repetition" changes every condition and the factor "fame" changes every other condition.
+So "Fam" changes slowest and is entered first.

 --8<-- "addons/abbreviations.md"